CoreumFoundation/coreum/x/asset/ft/spec/README.md

 # Overview
-This module called `assetft` is responsible for providing tokenization features for the fungible token part, described in Coreum's whitepaper.
-There is also another module under development called `assetnft` which is responsible for the NFT part of asset tokenization.
+This module called `assetft` is responsible for providing tokenization features for the fungible token.

 Here in this doc we will provide the detailed behavior of fungible tokens as they are implemented.
-This doc will describe transaction types and their behavior.
-For the fields and their meanings used in transactions please consult the proto files in `coreum/proto/coreum/asset/ft`.
+For the fields used in transactions and their meanings please consult the proto files in `coreum/proto/coreum/asset/ft`.

 Here is the list of the transactions provided by this module, we will examine each of them separately.
  - Issue